-As of September 30, 2022
+As of Septer nber 30, 2022

 (\$ in millions) Historical Pro Forma

 Assets

-Cash, cash equivalents, and restricted cash (1) \$ 500 \$ 1,800
+Cash, cash equivalents, and restricted $cash^{(1)}$ \$ 500 \$ 1,800

 Liabilities

-Total debt (1) 43 10,156
+Total debt (1) 43 10,241

 Redeemable noncontrolling interests (2) 198 365

 Stockholders' equity

 Net parent investment 18,801

-Common stock, additional paid-in capital, and

-retained earnings 6,526
+Common stock 5

+Additional paid-in capital 6,430

 Accumulated other comprehensive income (loss) -

 net (1,942) (734)

-Total capitalization \$17,100 \$16,313
+Total capitalization \$17,100 \$16,307

-net

-- (1) In connection with the Spin-Off, we expect to incur indebtedness in an aggregate principal amount of approximately \$10.2 billion, consisting of \$2.0 billion of Term Loan Facility and \$8.2 billion of senior notes.
-We expect that we may issue approximately \$4.0 billion of such indebtedness directly to GE, as partial consideration for certain assets contributed to us in connection with the Spin-Off, and that GE will exchange such indebtedness for an equivalent principal amount of GE's indebtedness.
-In addition, we expect to make a cash distribution of approximately \$4.9 billion of additional debt proceeds to GE concurrently with the Spin-Off, with the remaining proceeds to be held by the Company in cash and cash equivalents.
+- (1) In connection with the Spin-Off, we will incur indebtedness in an aggregate principal amount of \$10.25 billion, consisting of \$2.0 billion of Term Loan Facility, which will be drawn prior to or concurrently with the Spin-Off, and \$8.25 billion of senior notes issued on November 22, 2022.
+We issued \$4.0 billion of such indebtedness directly to GE, as partial consideration for certain assets that will be contributed to us in connection with the Spin-Off, and GE exchanged such indebtedness for an equivalent principal amount of GE's indebtedness.
+In addition, we have made a cash distribution of \$4.2 billion from the balance of debt proceeds to GE and expect to make one or more additional cash distributions to GE prior to or concurrently with the Spin-Off, with the remaining proceeds to be held by the Company in cash and cash equivalents.
 We expect that GE will use the proceeds of such indebtedness to pay off GE obligations.
-The terms of such indebtedness are subject to change and will be finalized prior to the completion of the Spin-Off.
+After giving effect to such distributions, we expect to begin operations as an independent company with a cash balance of approximately \$1.8 billion.
 We also entered into a 5-Year Revolving Credit Facility of \$2.5 billion and a 364-Day Revolving Credit Facility of \$1.0 billion, however, the facilities are not expected to be utilized at the completion of the Spin-Off.
-We expect to make one or more additional cash distributions to GE prior to or concurrently with the Spin-Off and, after giving effect to such distributions, to begin operations as an independent company with a cash balance of approximately \$1.8 billion.
-See "Unaudited Pro Forma Condensed Combined Financial Statements," and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources." - (2) Reflects an adjustment to Redeemable noncontrolling interest of \$167 million as of September 30, 2022 to record certain redeemable noncontrolling interest at current redemption value due to redemption provisions that are triggered upon a change of control, which is assumed to be probable at the time of Spin-Off.
+GE HealthCare's capital structure remains under review and will be finalized prior to the Spin-Off.
+See "Unaudited Pro Forma Condensed Combined Financial Statements," and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources." - (2) Reflects an adjustment to Redeemable noncontrolling interests of \$167 million as of September 30, 2022 to record certain redeemable noncontrolling interest at current redemption value due to redemption provisions that are triggered upon a change of control, which is assumed to be probable at the time of Spin-Off.
 See "Unaudited Pro Forma Condensed Combined Financial Statements."